Barlow Road: Planning and construction

 When Sam Barlow arrived at The Dalles late September 1845, as many as sixty families were waiting for river transport.
 The expected wait was more than ten days, and the transportation "exorbitantly" priced.
 Local inquiries turned up little information about traveling over the mountains except that water, timber, and grazing were plentiful.
 Barlow and H. M. Knighton set out to determine the feasibility of a route, seeking a more expedient and less expensive way to the Willamette Valley.
 Knighton decided it was impractical after 20 or 25 miles (30–40 km) and returned.
 Barlow forged on with a train of seven wagons, intending to return for river transport if the mountain passage proved impractical.

 On October 1, 1845, Barlow and three men scouted ahead of their company and entered Mount Hood's foothills from the east near Tygh Creek, about 35 mi from the mouth of the Deschutes River.
 They came within perhaps 12 mi of Mount Hood.
 They thought they had glimpsed the Willamette Valley, and learned from the Indigenous people in the region of a trail leading to Oregon City, but returned to Tygh Creek about five days after their departure.
 There Joel Palmer was waiting for him with a 23 wagon party.
 Palmer had followed Barlow for a better route, and had just returned from exploring the same area.
 The combined company organized road clearing through the forest, mostly by burning.

 The clearing party made it to the top of a ridge, now known as Barlow Pass, where they were effectively lost.
 Barlow, Palmer, and a man named Harrison Porter Locke hiked the south face of Mount Hood west of Palmer Glacier to scout a westward route off the mountain.
-Palmer, in better physical condition than his companions, climbed high on the glacier (likely Zigzag Glacier), and took detailed notes on the surrounding ridges and rivers.
+Palmer, in better physical condition than his companions, climbed high on a glacier (likely Zigzag Glacier), and took detailed notes on the surrounding ridges and rivers.
 They returned to the group, arranged for guards for their wagons at a place they named Fort Deposit.
 Several families in wagons ill-suited for travel through the wilderness remained at Fort Deposit, while the remainder returned to The Dalles.
 Barlow's group followed the Sandy River west on foot.
 Palmer noted an intersection with a trail coming from The Dalles by way of Lolo Pass, around the north side of Mount Hood, which had previously been the only overland trail traversed by pioneers.
 Near the present-day city of Sandy, they turned southwest to reach Eagle Creek and Philip Foster's farm near present-day Clackamas.